bg-write/candyfloss-flask/README.md

 ### Overview of Candyfloss

 **Candyfloss** is a digital daily newspaper curating the best music news and essays.
 Now you don't need Twitter to keep up with the music world.
-Candyfloss has a strict cut-off point to fight endless scrolling.
+Candyfloss's feed has a strict cut-off to fight endless scrolling.
 It displays the 50 most recent links from several outlets and refreshes every hour.

 To use Candyfloss: